shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

 ...
 ```
 Please note that if any of the fields is missing, the frame will not be added and the corresponding transform won't be published.
-You can also add all the parameters that you want to use in other nodes and you do not want to hardcode since they might change, such as the name of the topics on which data is published. **You can add sensors that are attached to moving links as well.** For example, if your add to this [file](https://github.com/shadow-robot/modular_benchmarking_framework/modular_framework_api/config/sensors_config.yaml) a new sensor of which origin is ```eg_manipulator```, with any coordinates, you will se that when the robot is moving the frame is changing as well.
+You can also add all the parameters that you want to use in other nodes and you do not want to hard-code since they might change, such as the name of the topics on which data is published. **You can add sensors that are attached to moving links as well.** For example, if your add to this [file](https://github.com/shadow-robot/modular_benchmarking_framework/modular_framework_api/config/sensors_config.yaml) a new sensor of which origin is ```eg_manipulator```, with any coordinates, you will se that when the robot is moving the frame is changing as well.
 Which allows for instance to integrate wrist mounted cameras or tactile sensors easily.
 The following YAML file depicts a setup with a dynamic and a static camera:
 ```yaml
 fixed_kinect:
   frame_id: "simulated_kinect2"